camroach87/validatr/README.md

 Note that in `predict` a bit of work needs to be done to ensure `Arima()` returns a numeric vector of predictions.

-__Warning: have not tested this for ts variables that are of type POSIX or date yet.__

 ```{r}
 require(forecast)
 require(lubridate)